What Is a CDP for Managers? A Practical Starter Pack

 The Foundation for What Comes Next

 When your data is unified and clean, AI stops being a buzzword.
-Predictions, recommendations, lead scoring, churn scoring, automated next-best-action.
-None of these works meaningfully when your data lives in five disconnected systems.
-A CDP gives them a foundation.
-In practice, this means things like automatically identifying which customers are most likely to churn next month and triggering a retention offer before they leave, or scoring inbound leads based on behavioural patterns rather than job titles.
-Without unified data underneath, AI in marketing is often just expensive noise.
+Predictions, recommendations, lead scoring, churn scoring, automated next-best-action: none of these works meaningfully when your data lives in five disconnected systems.
+A CDP gives these capabilities a foundation.

 When Does a CDP Make the Most Sense?